ali-azgar-rakib/simple-job-portal-mvc-php/README.md

 3. Set the DocumentRoot of your server to the /public folder.

-4. Import the SQL file (if available) into your database.
+4. Import the SQL file into your database.

 5. Update your database credentials in config/db.php.